BroadbandForum/usp-test/03-usp-records.md

 ### Purpose

-The purpose of this test is to ensure the EUT handles an attempt to start a session context with an invalid mac_signature.
+The purpose of this test is to ensure the EUT handles an attempt to start a session context with an invalid `mac_signature`.

 ### Functionality Tags